intel/meta-acrn/docs/getting-started.md

 That will let you start applications but you still can't interact with them: good enough for running glmark2 but not for anything interactive.
 For this, USB host virtualisation lets you pass specific USB ports through to the guest.
 Start by using `lsusb` to identify the bus and port you want to forward, and then edit `launch-weston.sh` or similar to pass another option to `acrn-dm`:

 ```
--s 7,xhci,1-1,1-2
+-s 8,xhci,1-2,1-3
 ```

-This forwards ports 1-1 and 1-2 into the UOS, which on Skull Canyon is the two front ports (1-1 on the left, 1-2 on the right).
-You'll need two input devices for this to work, obviously.
+This forwards ports 1-2 and 1-3 into the UOS, which on NUC7I7DNH1E is the two front ports (1-2 on the left, 1-3 on the right).

 ### Install onto NUC